Holindauer/systems-c/processes_and_signals/README.md

 There are also **zombie processes**, which refers to when a parent process does not properly handle the exit codes of a child process after it terminates.
 A parent process must **reap** child processes after they exit else they will continue to occupy a process ID.

-The function *fork9* above prevents a zombie process by calling **wait()**, which frees the PID of the child processes from the parent process once it has completed.
+The function *fork9* above prevents a zombie process by calling wait(), which retrieves the child’s exit status and removes the child’s entry from the kernel’s process table.
+This frees the PID so it can be reused.

+As well, **execve()** can be used to load and run a process from a file.